Yadhav7010/Frequency-Division-Multiplexing---Modulation-and-Demodulation-using-Python/README.md

 # SIMULATION OF FREQUENCY DIVISION MULTIPLEXING (FDM) AND DEMULTIPLEXING USING SCILAB
 ### AIM:

-To write a Scilab program to simulate frequency division multiplexing and demultiplexing for six different frequencies, and verify the demultiplexed outputs correspond to the original signals.
+To write a PYTHON program to simulate frequency division multiplexing and demultiplexing for six different frequencies, and verify the demultiplexed outputs correspond to the original signals.

 ---

 ### EQUIPMENTS Needed

-Computer with Scilab installed
+Computer with COLAB

 ---
 ### ALGORITHM